 An individual member of the rescue team must be clearly identified as the Race Rescue Director.
-He or his designee shall be the lead person at all rescue scenes and shall direct all rescue operations.
-He will take direction from and report to the Referee.
+He/she or his/her designee shall be the lead person at all rescue scenes and shall direct all rescue operations.
+He/she will take direction from and report to the Referee.